JAO1988/py-sidekick-webview/README.md

 ```
 dotnet ./bin/Debug/net8.0/Sidekick.dll
 ```
-ALternatively, the `sidekick-server.sh` script can be copied to the `~./Sidekick/src/Sidekick.Web/` directory and ran to execute `Sidekick.dll`.
+ALternatively, the `sidekick-server.sh` script can be copied to `~./Sidekick/src/Sidekick.Web/` and ran to execute `Sidekick.dll`.

 ## Script Shortcut (KDE)
 You can add a shortcut command for `sidekick-webview.sh` in Settings as a custom hotkey toggle: